numz/Comfyui-FlowChain/README.md

 By solving these problems, my tool makes node management more intuitive, stable, and efficient, allowing you to focus on what matters: creating.

 ## 🚀 Updates

+**2025.05.17**

+- 💪 Now compatible with all node types: the output connection auto-detects WorkflowInput, and the default input detects WorkflowOutput.
+- 📂 New menu option **Workflow › Export Flowchain (ZIP)** bundles all nested workflows into a single ZIP archive for easier project sharing.
+- 🛠️ Retrocompatible with previous workflows version (I hope ^^).

 **2025.05.14**